The 4 required components of the Code.

 The company must ensure that all drivers are aware of the requirements of the company’s safety policy by having them sign a statement listing the responsibilities of the driver.

-The Safety Plans for the company are the process and procedures for the companies operations.
+The Safety Plans for the company is the process and procedures for the companies operations.
 Everything the company does must be reflected in Safety Plans with respect to drivers, vehicles, Hours of Service, and safety requirements of the company.

-The Safety Plans must be reviewed and include the operations of the company such all standard operating guidelines and operations procedures.
+The Safety Plans must be reviewed and include the operations of the company such as all standard operating guidelines and operations procedures.
 The Safety Plans should be an evolving document so as the company develops so too do the Safety Plans for the company.

-For more information about the National Safety Code and course registration visit the BC Trucking Association.
+For more information about the National Safety Code and course, registration visit the BC Trucking Association.